Do you believe that, because you may have already done a lot of healing work, your relationship should be easier?

 Sophia is struggling with this:

 “I’m finding my new relationship extremely challenging.
 After three years of being single, I thought I’d be further along with self-esteem challenges, but no!
 I can so easily find myself feeling needy with my partner AND abandoning myself — behavior that feels frightening and shameful.
-Suggestions on how to soothe myself in the moment?
+Suggestions on how to soothe myself at the moment?
 I do EFT and Heartmath exercises that help, but am still really struggling.
 Thanks!”

 Sophia may have done much inner work during the three years she was single, but being in a relationship triggers old fears of rejection that likely never got triggered in the three single years.
 You can do a ton of work on yourself — learning how to take loving care of yourself in many different ways, but taking care of yourself in a relationship is a whole other thing.